 Infamous Szechuan pork in Chili Broth but an outstanding Shui Zhu dish you should never miss.
 Like most of the Szechuan dishes, it is simple as long as the ingredients are well prepared.

 Shui Zhu, literally translated as water boiled, is a special item referring to a cooking method popular in Sichuan Cuisine.
 There are two unique features of this cooking method: the first one is the famous seasoning like doubanjiang, Sichuan pepper, Sichuan dried chili pepper (which usually presents a bright red color but less spicy taste) and green onion, ginger and garlic cloves.
 The second one is the very last step—pouring hot oil over the dish, which can extremely keep the aroma inside the meat and vegetable.

 However usually Shui Zhu dishes are home-friendly dishes.
 You can easily make restaurant style at home or even better!
 Vegetables are firstly placed at the bottom of the serving bowl.
 Cabbage, Napa cabbage, bean sprouts and Chinese water spinach are usually used.
 Pick your favorite or combine several together.
 I am using water spinach, as it is freshly available in the market now.

-In order to keep the pork as tender as possible, there are two tips– firstly, the slices should be evenly coated with starch, which will create a smooth surface and prevent the pork to be overcooked; Secondly, limit the cooking time after the broth boils again to less than 30 seconds.
+Secondly, in order to keep the pork as tender as possible, there are two tips– firstly, the slices should be evenly coated with starch, which will create a smooth surface and prevent the pork to be overcooked; We also need to limit the cooking time after the broth boils again to less than 30 seconds.
 As you can see from the following picture, there are transparent layers outside the slices.
 If you love Shui Zhu dishes, check Shui Zhu Fish too.

-- 150 g pork chops or pork butt , highly recommend the butt
+- 200 g pork butt or pork tenderloin , highly recommend the butt

 - pinch of salt